 Sooner or later you'll need a lawyer!
 Remember to engage the services of a professional attorney to get the job done efficiently and expeditiously!

-written by Stan Lee, art by Wally Wood
+written by Stan Lee, pencils and inks by Wally Wood, letters by Artie Simek

 You can locate lawyers in your Yellow Pages or check with the local Bar Association!
 Don't be impetuous when you hire legal helpdo your research first at home with phone or internet.

 Choose your lawyer carefully!
 Not any lawyer will dothere are hundreds of different specialties among attorneys.
 Don't simply waltz into a building from off the street and pick one at random!